coding-kelps/rapture-minecraft/README.md

 # Rapture - Minecraft

+> [!NOTE]
-> [!NOTE] This repository is part of the Rapture project and offers
+> This repository is part of the Rapture project, which provides sample
-an example configuration for a self-hosted game server.
+> configurations for setting up self-hosted game servers.

 This repository provides an example configuration for hosting a Minecraft server
 on a single AWS EC2 instance.
 Mods can optionally be loaded from the